SpiNNakerManchester/sphinxGraphFrontEnd/README.md

+The documentation for SpiNNakerGraphFrontEnd is now combined with the sPyNNaker so this repository is no longer needed.

-This repository serves only to generate combined code on rearthedocs for [SpiNNakerGraphFrontEnd](https://github.com/SpiNNakerManchester/SpiNNakerGraphFrontEnd) and the code it depends on.
+This repository served only to generate combined code on rearthedocs for [SpiNNakerGraphFrontEnd](https://github.com/SpiNNakerManchester/SpiNNakerGraphFrontEnd) and the code it depends on.

 Documentation
 =============